codegeny/codegeny-beans/README.md

 - Global score maximizer which will try to find the best permutation to achieve the greater score
 - Local score maximizer which will always take the greatest score in the matrix without maximizing the global result

-Global score will pair the result like this: (L0, R1), (L1, R0), (L2, null) = 80% + 80% + 0% giving an average of ~53.33%.
+Global score will pair the result like this: (L0, R1), (L1, R0), (L2, null) = 80% + 70% + 0% giving an average of 50%.

 Local score will pair the result like this: (L0, R0), (L1, null), (L2, R1) = 90% + 0% + 30% giving an average of 40%.

 The big difference here is the speed of execution:

-- Local score will find the best way to pair elements in O(m x n) (where m and n are the sizes of the left and right collections)
+- Local score will find the best way to pair elements in O(m&middot;n) (where m and n are the sizes of the left and right collections)
-- Global score will find the best way to pair elements in factorial time which could take very very long for big collections (especially if all elements are almost identical).
+- Global score will find the best way to pair elements by trying all permutations in O(m!/(m-n)!) which could take already a long time for collections of a dozen elements (especially if all elements are almost identical).

 For this reason, it is better to use the local strategy and only use global strategy if your object graph is very limited.